 |America, Canada, Australia||$1,500|

-For instance, you can plan to spend 5 to 6 hours a week to study in order to pass your PMP® exam.
+For instance, you can plan to spend 5 to 6 hours a week studying in order to pass your PMP® exam.
 The duration of your training will certainly depend on your dedication, professional experiences, and your background in project management.

 You can also get a free copy of PMBOK® by becoming a PMI member.
-Other than that, there are numerous other benefits which you can reap from your PMI membership.
+Other than that, there are numerous other benefits that you can reap from your PMI membership.

 To sum up, the cost of PMP® certification depends on the course you decide to take.
 Your total PMP® certification cost will be nearly $750 if you choose to get your project management education through an online course.
 You can also continue preparing with a PMP® certification classroom training by spending around $1,700 including the exam fee.

 This blog will surely help you to understand the eligibility requirements to sit for your PMP® certification exam and the ways to attain them.
+By enrolling in one of the top PMP bootcamps, you can enhance your knowledge and skills in project management, ensuring that you are well-equipped to pass the certification exam with flying colors.
 This information will help you to prepare to begin your PMP® certification journey by fulfilling the required educational qualification and work experience.
 Further, the PMP® certification cost is a really essential piece of information when you plan to begin your PMP® certification journey.

 Earn the required experience hours by changing your role or volunteering with your local PMI chapter.
 Wish you all the best for your PMP® journey!